codedrone/Pointters/readme.md

 # Unit Test

 The test are based of paradigm [The test size pyramid][1] [Other][other] please be consistent and add UT for every module added, integration flow and service created.
 Use nock and proxyquire to mock the dependencies and http requests.
+The agent variable is defined global what is a instance of supertest to do request to API.

 # API project structure